Structure formation in large-volume cosmological simulations of fuzzy dark matter: Impact of the non-linear dynamics: Abstract

 \section{Abstract}

-While the standard cosmological model, $\Lambda$CDM, agrees well with a host of cosmological data on large scales, a number of contentious small-scale tensions and the unknown physical (e.\,g.\ particle) nature of dark matter motivate the exploration of alternative scenarios.
-An ultra-light bosonic particle of mass in the range $\approx 10^{-22}\,\mathrm{eV}/c^2$ is of special interest, as it both has particle physics motivations, and may give rise to notable differences in the structures on highly non-linear scales due to the manifestation of quantum-physical wave effects on macroscopic scales.
-Using a spectral technique, we here discuss simulations of such fuzzy dark matter (FDM) with a comparatively large dynamic range and for larger box sizes than considered previously.
-We focus on the evolution of the matter power spectrum, and give first results for the FDM halo mass function directly based on FDM simulations.
-Unlike in $\Lambda$CDM, it is computationally challenging to accurately treat the growth on large scales in FDM, even in the regime where this follows linear theory.
-Once sufficient numerical resolution is available, FDM shows a pronounced suppression of power on small scales relative to cold dark matter (CDM), which can be understood as a damping effect due to \q{quantum pressure}.
+An ultra-light bosonic particle of mass around $10^{-22}\,\mathrm{eV}/c^2$ is of special interest as a dark matter candidate, as it both has particle physics motivations, and may give rise to notable differences in the structures on highly non-linear scales due to the manifestation of quantum-physical wave effects on macroscopic scales, which could address a number of contentious small-scale tensions in the standard cosmological model, $\Lambda$CDM.
+Using a spectral technique, we here discuss simulations of such fuzzy dark matter (FDM), including the full non-linear wave dynamics, with a comparatively large dynamic range and for larger box sizes than considered previously.
+While the impact of suppressed small-scale power in the initial conditions associated with FDM has been studied before, the characteristic FDM dynamics are often neglected; in our simulations, we instead show the impact of the full non-linear dynamics on physical observables.
+We focus on the evolution of the matter power spectrum, give first results for the FDM halo mass function directly based on full FDM simulations, and discuss the computational challenges associated with the FDM equations.
+FDM shows a pronounced suppression of power on small scales relative to cold dark matter (CDM), which can be understood as a damping effect due to \q{quantum pressure}.
 In certain regimes, however, the FDM power can exceed that of CDM, which may be interpreted as a reflection of order-unity density fluctuations occurring in FDM.
-The halo mass functions are identical for massive haloes, but FDM shows a significant abundance reduction below a characteristic mass scale.
+In the halo mass function, FDM shows a significant abundance reduction below a characteristic mass scale only.
 This could in principle alleviate the need to invoke very strong feedback processes in small galaxies to reconcile $\Lambda$CDM with the observed galaxy luminosity function, but detailed studies that also include baryons will be needed to ultimately judge the viability of FDM.